vicsesi/PyTorch-STN/README.md

 ## Exploring new ideas

-We will explore if using Leaky ReLU activation function instead of ReLU in the spatial transformer network using CoordConv layers, we can improve the performance.
+We will try to improve the performance, using Leaky ReLU activation function instead of ReLU in the spatial transformer network.
+We will include CoordConv layers as well.
 The derivative of Leaky ReLU is not a 0 in the negative part, and this activation function have a little slope to allow the gradients to flow on.
 We will evaluate the performance following the same methodology than the previous experiments.

 | Activation | 0 | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 |
 | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: |